lndroid/BitcoinCoreAndroid/README.md

 Here is brief overview of the problem:

 The main problem with NAT is that it only allows outgoing connections: external endpoint (IP+port) is assigned to an internal endpoint when it connects to public internet.
 Incoming connections are blocked bcs NAT doesn't know which internal endpoint is targeted by this incoming packet.
-Our case migt be worse bcs if both peers that try to communicate are behind NAT, so no matter which party tries to connect - it won't work.
+Our case might be worse bcs if both peers that try to communicate are behind NAT, so no matter which party tries to connect - it won't work.

 The main solution for 'both peers behind NAT' is 'hole-punching', specifically [TCP hole punching](https://en.wikipedia.org/wiki/TCP_hole_punching) in our case.
 It is basically this:
 - Get a predictable external endpoint by taking advantage of [default NAT behaviours](https://tools.ietf.org/html/rfc5382)